eeenya-99/Flying-Red-Panda-lab1-variant7/README.md

 ## Changelog

+- 2022.05.02 - 6
+  - Update README and CI config.
+Add type hints and docstrings for all functions.
 - 2022.04.24 - 5
   - Update README.
-Modify part of functions and add test cases as suggested.
+Modify part of functions and add test cases. as suggested.
 - 2022.04.18 - 4
   - Update README.
-Modify part of functions and add test cases as suggested.
+Modify part of functions and add test cases. as suggested.
 - 2022.04.11 - 3
   - Update README.
 Chek code style and type annotation.